 - Apply knowledge of the relationship of customer service to logistics/supply chain management.

 - Apply the basics of sales and marketing functions and their interrelationship within the supply chain.

-- A degree or three-year diploma from a recognized college/university or mature student with three to five years of documented related work experience including references.
+- A three–year diploma; or a recognized degree from an accredited institution; or Mature Student Status (age 19 or older) with 3 to 5 years of documented related work experience including references.

 - English proficiency at the college/university level.

 - In the event of oversubscription, applicants will be selected on the basis of a College orientation session during which a written questionnaire will be administered.
 Both content and written communication skills will be assessed and these, along with academic achievement, will form the basis for selection.

 The Importance of Learning Skills:

 Student success in college requires well developed learning skills (such as being able to work independently, participate in a team, be well-organized, develop good work habits, and show initiative).
 These skills are as important as prior academic achievement.
 While it is expected that applicants would have developed these skills through previous education and life experiences, Seneca offers support to assist students with further development of these important skills.
 Seminars, workshops and tutoring are available at Seneca's Learning Centres.